aleshaleksey/fansys23/base-rules.md

 |6||7|8|9|10|
 |7||8|9|10|11|

-#### Size rules
+#### Size rules table

+There are 8 size categories in the game:
+- diminutive,
+- tiny,
+- small,
+- medium,
+- large,
+- huge,
+- gargantuan,
+- colossal.

-There are 8 size categories in the game [diminutive, tiny, small, medium, large, huge, gargantuan, colossal].
-As this is a human-centric game, probably designed by a human, "medium", the standard size is about human sized.
-Size affects how much space an entity takes up, how much it can lift and carry, its reach, how well it dodges, and how thick its defences are.
+As this is a human-centric game, probably designed by a human, "medium", the standard size, is about human sized.
+Size affects how much space an entity takes up, how much it can lift and carry, its reach, how well it dodges, how thick its defences are, and often how much it must consume to survive.
 The following table describes how size affects a character.

 **NB**: Size modifier to evasion also applies to certain Dex based skills such as "stealth".
 **NB2**: A Reach of 0ft means that the entity must occupy the same 5ft square/cube/hex as the target of its melee attack.